radin6262/IADM/README.md

-﻿# IADM - JUST RUN THE BINARY EXE
+﻿# IADM - a internet download manager.

-- the only rule: YOU CANNOT COPY THIS SOURCE CODE AND RESUBMIT IT IN PUBLIC MODE.
-IT WILL CAUSE LEGAL ACTION
+## Terms
+- can use freely as long as modified versions dont get disturbuited